 All spring break trip participants will pay $400, which covers all costs related to transportation, lodging, meals and organizational fees.

-Applications are now available at the Service-Learning Center!
+All trips are full.
+Wait list applications are available at the Service-Learning Center!

 Questions?
 Get in touch with Nic Scobey, our Spring Break coordinator.